Certification and Ratings Collaboration

 - Collaborate to fill gaps and scale impact.
 They are exploring how to align efforts to support producers to improve their performance, as well as strengthen national policies that govern fisheries and aquaculture management.

 The Collaboration has published its Framework for Social Responsibility and the Sustainable Seafood Data Tool.
-See links below and separate records.
+See links below.

 Significance for seafood businesses: